 Already in 1952 a competition was held for a new "house of the cultures" in form of a multi-storey building, which was not realised, also because of citizen protest.

-The drafts by the Sachsenbau Chemnitz GmbH for converting the house as well as transforming it into a diagonally running shopping arcade, which divides itself under a large glass dome, considers, from view of the author, the town construction situation best.
+The abandoned in the meantime drafts by the Sachsenbau Chemnitz GmbH for converting the house as well as transforming it into a diagonally running shopping arcade, which divides itself under a large glass dome, considers, from view of the author, the town construction situation best.

 Kunstakademie, Culture academy, built in 1887-94 by Konstantin Lipsius after demolision of several buildings by Knöffel as "Culture academy and exibition hall of the Saxonian Artist's society".
 Four wing building around around a large court, the cupola with gilded Fama as crowning.
 Especially the cupola was disputed because of its concurrence to the dome of the nearby church Frauenkirche.
 The reconstruction work after partial damage during the Second World War is still ongoing.